Kexine/iml-project/task_2/README.md

 ## Results
 Our model achieved a score of 0.7795 on the public part of the test set and 0.7745 on the private part.
 The predictions are in [submission.zip](submission.zip).

-The hard baseline was at
+The hard baseline was at a score of 0.772.

 ## Reproducability
 TBD